 Today it seems like everyone from your yoga teacher to physician has opinions about the best wellness practices.
 Clever marketing and social media fanfare make it appear like there’s a new wellness trend to follow each week.

-But what’s important in a wellness routine is not its popularity, but rather its ability to actively prioritize and pursue your mental, physical, and spiritual health.
-Whether it be through daily meditation, sweating it out or a morning smoothie bowl — once you find a wellness practice that works for you, stick with it!
+What’s important in a wellness routine is not its popularity, but rather its ability to actively prioritize and pursue your mental, physical, and spiritual health.
+Whether it be through daily meditation, sweating it out on a run or a morning smoothie bowl — once you find wellness practices that work for you, stick with it!
 Consistency will have your body and mind reaping the benefits of a healthy routine year-round.

 Indeed, a vacation or work trip is the perfect place to not only uphold your healthy habits but branch out and try some new ones, too.
 Who knows what new wellness options you’ll fall in love with while traveling!

 As amazing and enlightening as travel can be, sometimes getting to our final destination can be extremely stressful.
 Being thrust out of our normal routine, dealing with flight delays, lost baggage, and even a foreign language can leave us scrambling for the creature comforts of home.
 However, by prioritizing our mental health as well as engaging in certain relaxation practices and mindful behaviors, we can approach our travel experiences with the calm and joy they deserve.